nowsecure/owasp-password-strength-test/README.md

 Whereby:

-- `errors` is an `array` of `string`s of error messages associated with the failed tests
+- `errors` is an `array` of `string`s of error messages associated with the failed tests.

-- `isPassphrase` is a `boolean` indicating whether or not the password was considered to be a passphrase
+- `isPassphrase` is a `boolean` indicating whether or not the password was considered to be a passphrase.

-- `strong` is a `boolean` indicating whether or not the user's password satisfied the strength requirements
+- `strong` is a `boolean` indicating whether or not the user's password satisfied the strength requirements.

-- `optionalTestsPassed` is `number` indicating how many of the optional tests were passed.
-In order for the password to be considered "strong", it (by default) must either be a passphrase, or must pass a number of optional tests that is equal to or greater than `configs.minOptionalTestsToPass`
+- `optionalTestsPassed` is a `number` indicating how many of the optional tests were passed.
+In order for the password to be considered "strong", it (by default) must either be a passphrase, or must pass a number of optional tests that is equal to or greater than `configs.minOptionalTestsToPass`.

 Configuring